Mamata2507/school-registration/README.md

     $ docker-compose up -d

 ### 3. View list all the containers
-$ docker-compose up -d
+$ docker ps

-Review container NAMES and STATUS Up: school-registration_api_service_1 school-registration_mysql_db_1
+Review container NAMES and STATUS should be Up:

+school-registration_api_service_1
+school-registration_mysql_db_1